 A reagent blank (method blank) consists of reagent water (see Section 1080) and all reagents (including preservatives) that normally are in contact with a sample during the entire analytical procedure.
 The reagent blank is used to determine whether and how much reagents and the preparative analytical steps contribute to measurement uncertainty.
 As a minimum, include one reagent blank with each sample set (batch) or on a 5% basis, whichever is more frequent.
 Analyze a blank after the initial CCV standard and before analyzing samples.
-Evaluate reagentblank results for contamination; if contamination levels are unacceptable, identify and eliminate the source.
+Evaluate reagent-blank results for contamination; if contamination levels are unacceptable, identify and eliminate the source.

-Positive sample results are suspect if analyte(s) in the reagent blank are >1/2MRL, unless the method specifies otherwise.
-Samples analyzed with a contaminated blank must be reprepared and re-analyzed unless concentrations are ≥10 times those of the blank, concentrations are nondetect, or data user will accept qualified data.
-See method for specific reagent-blank acceptance criteria.
+Positive sample results are suspect if analytes in the reagent blank are > 1/2 MRL, unless the method specifies otherwise.
+Samples analyzed with a contaminated blank must be reprepared

+Copyright © 2023 American Public Health Association, American Water Works Association, Water Environment Federation.
+Not for distribution or resale except by copyright holder only. and reanalyzed unless concentrations are ≥ 10 times those of the blank, concentrations are nondetect, or data user will accept qualified data.
+See the method for specific reagent-blank acceptance criteria.
 General guidelines for qualifying sample results with regard to reagent-blank quality are as follows:

-- If reagent blank is <MDL and sample results are >MRL, then no qualification is required. - If reagent blank is >1/2MRL but <MRL and sample results are >MRL, then qualify results to indicate that analyte was detected in the reagent blank. - If reagent blank is >MRL, then further corrective action and qualification is required.
+- If reagent blank is <MDL and sample results are >MRL, then no qualification is required. - If reagent blank is >1/2 MRL but <MRL and sample results are >MRL, then qualify results to indicate that analyte was detected in the reagent blank. - If reagent blank is > MRL, then further corrective action and qualification is required.